stjosephcontent/skel/README.md

 # skel
-This skeleton repo was created to help get you started on your deployment.
+This skeleton repo was created as a basis for new SJC projects.
+Using it allows you to be future-compatibable with ops practices at SJC, even if you don't think you need them now.
+Skel is cognizant of Orchestra, SJC's docker wrapper, and Shelbot, SJC's robot devOps helper.
+Whenever possible, new repos should be created using *skel*.

 <img src="http://i1015.photobucket.com/albums/af274/thirteen-black-cats/skeleton.png" width="243" />